-The responsibility of maintaining a safe and positive environment for chapter members is the ultimate goal of a fraternity or sorority.
-Preventing, reducing and eliminating risk within Greek chapters can be accomplished through consistent and continued education.
-Greek organizations should ensure that everyone involved in the Greek organization has a safe, positive experience by following basic safe living guidelines.
+The responsibility of maintaining a safe environment for chapter members is the ultimate goal of a fraternity or sorority.
+Preventing risk within Greek chapters can be accomplished through education.
+Greek organizations should ensure that everyone involved in the organization has a positive experience by following basic safe living guidelines.

 Each chapter shall annually instruct its members and alumni in the Safe Living standards of Drury University and the Risk Management Policies of FIPG.

-Drury University requires that Greek organizations adhere to FIPG guidelines for all house/suite-related operations and activities.
+Drury University requires that Greek organizations adhere to FIPG guidelines for all house/suite-related activities.

 The programs below are part of the chapter’s recommended educational programming.
-These programs should be conducted annually for all chapter members, including new members.
-Each program should be presented as early in the academic year as possible:
+These programs should be conducted annually for all chapter members, as early in the academic year as possible:

-- INSURANCE/RISK MANAGEMENT REVIEW: Review the chapter’s general risk management policies and discuss each section; chapter leaders should evaluate chapter events in all areas and discuss how it relates to risk management policy; and review chapter’s general insurance policy including coverage, limitations, exclusions, cost and named insured.
+- Insurance/Risk Management Review: Review the chapter’s general risk management policies; chapter leaders should evaluate chapter events in relation to risk management policy.
+Review chapter’s insurance policy including coverage, limitations, exclusions, cost and named insured.

-- CRIMINAL LIABILITY: Review criminal liability associated with chapter and potentially risky situations involving the chapter or chapter members.
-Review how an officer would be criminally liable for the actions of chapter and why the chapter house could be closed.
+- Criminal Liability: Review criminal liability associated with chapter and potentially risky situations involving the chapter and its members.
+Review how an officer would be criminally liable for the actions of chapter.

-- FIRE SAFETY: Review proper fire prevention procedures for facility, complete a fire drill for all members each semester, post and discuss facility evacuation routes, review standard fire prevention and escape tips, and demonstrate how and when to use a fire extinguisher.
+- Fire Safety: Review facility fire prevention procedures, complete a fire drill for all members each semester, post and discuss facility evacuation routes, and demonstrate how to use a fire extinguisher.

-- SEXUAL ABUSE & HARASSMENT PREVENTION: Review chapter attitude toward sexism and sexist remarks, review rape prevention and basic safety information, assess chapter events to ensure they don’t promote sexist attitudes in members, review the living environment of chapter including cleanliness and hygiene.
+- Sexual Abuse & Harassment Prevention: Review chapter attitude toward sexism, review abuse prevention and basic safety information, assess chapter events to ensure they don’t promote sexist attitudes.

-- ACADEMIC HONESTY: Review university standards for academic integrity, discuss chapter programs to ensure members aren’t overloaded with non-academic activities, review academic support systems in the chapter and academic resources provided by the university.
+- Academic Honesty: Review university standards for academic integrity; review academic support systems in the chapter and academic resources provided by the university.

-- FACILITATING CHANGE IN ORGANIZATIONS: Review chapter standards for generating and submitting new ideas, encourage creative thinking and action for all members, and provide opportunities for all members to actively assess chapter successes/opportunities and make suggestions.
+- Facilitating Change in Organizations: Review chapter standards for generating and submitting new ideas and encourage creative thinking and action for all members.

 Chapter leaders are required to oversee the safety, education and training for all chapter-related projects and activities.
 Chapter Leadership is expected to complete these regular tasks to enhance the Drury Greek Life experience for all members and guests associated with the chapter: